justdeen/QuickCalc/README.md

 ## 💫 Overview
-I made use of JavaScript, HTML5 and CSS to actualize this project.
+I made use of JavaScript, HTML5 and CSS to implement this project.
 I used JavaScript to call the functions which I assigned to the HTML button elements using the "onclick" attribute.

 ## 🧑‍💻 How The Code Works